RakhithJK/dbeaver-dbeaver-wiki/Managing-Charts.md

 **Note: This functionality is available only in the [Enterprise Edition](Enterprise-Edition).**

-The default grid view of the query resulting data is not very impressive, especially to business analysts and other end users.
+The default grid view of the query resulting data is not very impressive, especially to business analysts and other users.
 The **Charts** feature lets you quickly and easily  turn your SELECT queries' output into a colorized bar chart.

 *Note: Analytical Charts are only present in the DBeaver [Enterprise Edition](Enterprise-Edition)*